-When the bridge is ready to be seated, it will be checked for an exact fit and comfortable bite.
+When the bridge is ready to be seated, our Sammamish restorative dentistry team will check for an exact fit and comfortable bite.
 When the bridge has been determined to fit properly, it will be cemented to the retainer teeth using permanent cement.
 You will be taught to clean your bridge so that it will last you many years.

 What materials are used for dental bridges?